 - 1. Determine which form to use. - a.
 Students who are transferring in coursework (i.e., they took graduate coursework during their undergraduate program, they previously received a Master's degree, they have an incomplete graduate degree) should use the Transfer Credit form, which provides an overview of the transfer credit policy. - b.
-Students who are NOT transferring coursework can use the standard Program of Study form. - 2.
-Record planned and current coursework.
-The form is designed to enable students to track their current courses and to record potential terms when they will complete graduate courses. - 3.
-Share this form with Advisor each semester.
-Students should share this form with their advisor before registering for courses each semester.
-This form is meant to be dynamic and therefore, to be updated on a semester-by-semester basis. - 4.
-Submit a copy of this form to the GPD when you are submitting your Program for Doctoral Degree and Application for Candidacy form.
-NOTE: If you are transferring courses, refer to 4a.
+Students who are NOT transferring coursework can use the standard Program of Study form. - Record planned and current coursework.
+The form is designed to enable students to track their current courses and to record potential terms when they will complete graduate courses. - Share this form with Major Professor each semester.
+Students should share this form with their Major Professor before registering for courses each semester.
+This form is meant to be dynamic and therefore, to be updated on a semester-by-semester basis. - Submit a copy of this form to the GPD when you are submitting your Program for Doctoral Degree and Application for Candidacy form.
+NOTE: If you are transferring courses, refer to 4a. - 4a.

-4a.
 If a student is transferring courses, they should share the form at least one semester prior to submitting their Program for Doctoral Degree and Application for Candidacy form (in other words, completing 60 credits of coursework and their comprehensive exam).

-PhD Engineering and Computing Education Coursework NAME: ID: DATE: Eng & Comp Education Foundations (12 Credits) Course Title Credits Institution Course Equivalent Course # Term Grade EGS 6008 EGN 6900 EGN 6057 EGN 6957 Credit Total 0 Research Methods & Statistics Elective (9 Credits) Credits Course Title Term Institution Grade Course Equivalent Course # EDF 6481/SCE 7761 Credit Total 0 Specialization Courses (9 Credits) Credits Course # Course Title Term Institution Grade Course Equivalent Credit Total 0 Seminar (O Credits) Course Title Credits Term Institution Grade Course Equivalent Course # EGN 6935 0 Teaching Requirement (4 Credits) Course Equivalent Course # Course Title Credits Term Institution Grade EGS 6055 EGN 6942 Discipline Specific Specialization (15 Credits) Course Title Credits Term Institution Grade Course # Course Equivalent
+PhD Engineering and Computing Education Coursework NAME: ID: DATE:

+Eng & Comp Education Foundations (11 Credits)

+Course # Course Title Credits Term Institution Grade Course Equivalent

+EGS 6008

+EGN 6900

+EGN 6057

+EGN 6957

+Credit Total 0

+Research Methods & Statistics Elective (9 Credits) Course # Course Title Credits Term Institution Grade Course Equivalent EDF 6481/SCE 7761 Credit Total 0

+Specialization Courses (9 Credits)

+Course # Course Title Credits Term Institution Grade Course Equivalent

-Credit Total
+Credit Total 0

+Seminar (0 Credits)

+Course # Course Title Credits Term Institution Grade Course Equivalent

+0 EGN 6935

+Teaching Requirement (4 Credits)

+Course # Course Title Credits Term Institution Grade Course Equivalent

+EGS 6055

+EGN 6942

+Discipline Specific Specialization (15 Credits) Course # Course Title Credits Term Institution Grade Course Equivalent Credit Total 0